 Oscar Niemeyer Auditorium

 A cultural bridge between the past and future, Ravello provides the setting for the controversial Auditorium by Oscar Niemeyer, an international design legend.

-The tower which faces on to Piazza del Vescovado originally served as watch tower for Villa Rufolo, one of the architectural masterpieces which has contributed to Ravello's worldwide fame.
+The tower which faces on to Piazza del Vescovado originally served as a watchtower for Villa Rufolo, one of the most important architectural masterpieces in southern Italy which has contributed to Ravello's worldwide fame.

 The villa was constructed in the latter half of the 13th century by the powerful Rufolo family.

 Both Moorish and Norman influences can be seen in the towers and cloisters, the latter characterized by a double order of loggias and pointed arches.

 The grounds of the villa are as famous as the building itself.

 The magnificent cliff-edge terrace, perched directly above the sea, is the venue for the Ravello music festival known as the Wagner Festival'''.